 The concept of “signature” will be different.
 Rather than focusing on your handwriting and proof of your physical presence, it will focus on the electronic representation — and proof of your physical presence.

 You may already know that Arizona permits you to sign a will without witnesses, provided that it is in your own handwriting.
 Such a will is called “holographic,” and will be recognized in many states.
 In fact, your Arizona holographic will should be recognized in every state, since they are permitted for people in Arizona.
+“Should be” but might not be — at least one state would invalidate your Arizona holographic will if you later moved into that state.
 But that’s a topic for another day.

 Arizona’s new law will not allow a holographic electronic will.
 In other words, you’ll need to print it out and sign it if you want to avoid witnesses.
 Writing it on your tablet with a stylus and signing it will (probably) not count.